stefanos1316/epidose/README.md

 record named `ha-server`.

 ### On affected user's device
-To upload the past half-hour contacts to the health authority server press the device button is pressed to signify the user's consent.
+To upload the past half-hour ephemeral id seeds to the health authority server press the device button is pressed to signify the user's consent.
 Normally, this will happen
-after the Health Authority provides to the user's device an upload key and information regarding the period over which the user was infected.
+after the Health Authority provides to the user's device an upload key and information regarding the period of several days over which the user was affected (rather than half-hour).

 If you don't have a device with a physical button you can instead run the following command.